dariahervieux/udacity-ml-scholarship-microsoft-azure-2020/2_Introduction_to_Machine_Learning/README.md

 Example of normalization is *lemmatization*.
 Lemmatization consists of replacing each word by a corresponding lemma.
 Lemma is the dictionary from of a word.
 For example: is -> be, are -> be, am -> be.

+Another approach to normalization is *stemming*, which concists in chopping a word and finding its stem.
+For example: university -> univers.
+Disadvantages of stemming: stemming of a misspelled words, several words with different meaning may have the same stem: universe -> univers.

 Further processing is removing *stop words*.
 Stop words are high-frequency words that are unnecessary (or unwanted) during the analysis.